DominicThai/elixir_exercises/README.md

-# Introduktion to Programming in Elixir
+# Introduction to Programming in Elixir

 Start by opening [start.livemd](start.livemd) in [Livebook](https://livebook.dev), and follow the instructions.